-The agreement will of course specify the monthly rental (and that this is payable in advance) and the tenant's deposit.
+The agreement will of course specify the monthly rental (and that this is payable in advance) and, where the tenant has not opted for a deposit replacement guarantee, their cash deposit.
 It is very important that, before the tenancy commences and the tenant is let into the property, the tenant has paid the first month's rent and the deposit.
 Where you have selected our services we will arrange this.